isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-prof-files-mgrs/c-cstm-prof-files-mgrs.md

 ---
 description: The Profile Manager and Server Files Manager display a large number of directories and files.
-seo-description: The Profile Manager and Server Files Manager display a large number of directories and files.
-seo-title: Customize the profile manager and server file manager
 solution: Analytics
 title: Customize the profile manager and server file manager
 topic: Data workbench